-Fennel essential oil was reported, at a concentration of 10 mg/ml, to antagonize the action of acethylcoline, pilocarpine, physostigmine or of barium chloride on intestinal jejunum isolated from different animals (quoted by Teuscher at al., 2005).
+Fennel essential oil was reported, at a concentration of 10 mg/ml, to antagonize the action of acethylcholine, pilocarpine, physostigmine or of barium chloride on intestinal jejunum isolated from different animals (quoted by Teuscher at al., 2005).

 Oral administration of anethole (0.3 mg/kg and 3 mg/kg) significantly improved clonidine-induced delayed gastric emptying examined by the phenol red method.
-Anethole was administered to mice (fasted for 18 hours) and clonidine 30 mg/kg was given by subcutaneous administration 50 minutes later.
+Anethole was administered to mice (fasted for 18 h) and clonidine 30 mg/kg was given by subcutaneous administration 50 min later.
 Anethole also stimulated gastric accommodation in rats (Asano et al., 2016).

-Dexamethasone (2 mg/kg) and fennel essential oil at 200, 400 mg/kg, administered to rats by oral gavage for 5 consecutive days significantly reduced the macroscopic and microscopic lesions in acetic acid-induced colitis (p<0.01, p<0.001).
+Fennel essential oil at 200, 400 mg/kg and dexamethasone (2 mg/kg), administered to rats by oral gavage for 5 consecutive days significantly reduced the macroscopic and microscopic lesions in acetic acid-induced colitis (p<0.01, p<0.001).
 In addition, these agents decreased the activity of MPO and the expression of TNF-a positive cells in the colon tissue compared to acetic acid group.
-Furthermore, they inhibited acetic acid-induced expression of p-NF-kB p65 protein (Rezayat et al., 2017).
+Furthermore, they inhibited acetic acid-induced expression of p-NF-kB p65 protein (Rezayat et al., 2018).

-Fennel essential oil significantly and dose-dependently reduced the intensity of oxytocin-induced contractions (p<0.01 at 50 μ g/ml) and PGE2-induced contractions (p<0.01 at 10 and 20 μ g/ml) of the isolated rat uterus.
+Fennel essential oil significantly and dose-dependently reduced the intensity of oxytocin-induced contractions (p<0.01 at 50 $\mu$ g/ml) and PGE2-induced contractions (p<0.01 at 10 and 20 $\mu$ g/ml) of the isolated rat uterus.
 The oil also reduced the frequency of contractions induced by PGE2 (but not by oxytocin) (Ostad et al., 2001).